 Include your feed, Reels, Instagram Stories, Instagram Lives, and IGTV.
-This helps you balance in your feed and know when you need to mix it up a bit more.
+This helps you balance your feed and know when you need to mix it up a bit more.

-The Metigy content planner allows you to create, schedule, view and edit your content.
+The Metigy content planner allows you to create, schedule, view, and edit your content.

 Creating and posting original content is really the minimum requirement for creating an engaging newsfeed.
 Curating and posting user generated content (UGC) will help you take engagement to the next level.

 UGC not only reduces the workload on you or your team but also helps you build a sense of community with your followers and customers.
-It’s also favored by the algorithm, so will help you increase reach of your posts.
+It’s also favored by the algorithm, so will help you increase the reach of your posts.